 Recycling: Recycling is available at the Ann Street Landfill (off Irene Street).
-Holders of certain Alcoholic Beverage Control permits are required to separate, store and recycle all recyclable beverage containers.
 Recycling bins for this purpose can also be contracted with either Waste Management or Onslow Container Service.

 Festivals and Special Events: Downtown Fayetteville is host to events such as the International Folk Festival, Dogwood Festival, Dickens Holiday, Fourth Fridays and Glory Days.
-These events bring large numbers of people downtown, which can be great exposure for your business.
-Due to the size of the crowds, it may be in the interest of safety for attendees to have streets closed to vehicular traffic.
+These events bring large numbers of people downtown and due to the size of the crowds, it may be in the interest of safety for attendees to have streets closed to vehicular traffic.
 To host an event downtown, contact Special Events at 910-433-1505.
 (See separate section on Events and Festivals)

 Historic Districts and Local Landmarks: The Fayetteville Historic Resources Commission is responsible for enforcing historic preservation guidelines.
 City assistance is available in the Historic Resources Office at 910-433-1457.
-(See separate section for Design Guidelines for Fayetteville’s Historic Districts and Local Landmarks)
+(See Design Guidelines for Fayetteville’s Historic Districts and Local Landmarks)

 Panhandling: Panhandling is prohibited in the core downtown area although from time to time, this occurs.
 If you and/or your customers are approached, please do not give the person money and keep walking.
 If you feel threatened or if the person is acting in a suspicious manner, call 911 immediately.
-The City of Fayetteville panhandling ordinance encourages all citizens to help change the panhandling culture.
 (Services for the Homeless Guide)